 - Easier to set up in places that are densely populated.

 - Cheaper and affordable

 - Based on the number of inhabitants/commuters and demand, the size of the car can be decided.

-Cable cars can never be a replacement of the conventional modes of transport, but it can definitely offer a complimentary energy efficient solution.
-Not to forget the touristy aspect of the ride.
+Cable cars can never be a replacement for the conventional modes of transport, but they can definitely offer a complimentary energy-efficient solution.